Natural Resources (NR)

-Instructional and other classroom assistance for NR 101 – Exploring Natural Resources performed by students under faculty supervision.
+Instructional and other classroom assistance for NR 101 performed by students under faculty supervision.

 Independently plan and conduct a thesis project; write and defend the thesis under supervision of a supervisor.

-Prereq: Senior standing in the College of Natural Resources, GPA 2.
-5, and Permission.
+Prereqs: Senior standing in the College of Natural Resources, 2.
+5 GPA, and Permission

 Advanced wildlife GIS applications focusing on spatial home range computations and habitat studies; accelerated.